Tommaso Bernetti: Life

 It was during his time in Paris that he learnt that Pope Leo XII intended to elevate him into the cardinalate on 2 October 1826.
 He arrived in Rome not long after and months later received his red biretta and his title as Cardinal-Deacon of San Cesareo in Palatio.
 Bernetti later participated in the 1829 conclave that elected Pope Pius VIII and again in the 1830-31 conclave that elected Pope Gregory XVI.
-Bernetti during this time served in the Secretariat of State and his brother Alessandro ordained him as a priest in 1839.
+Bernetti during this time served in the Secretariat of State.
+The separate position of Cardinal Secretary for Internal State Affairs was created by Gregory XVI in 1833 at Bernetti's request, to reduce his workload as the Secretary of State.
+Bernetti's brother Alessandro ordained him as a priest in 1839.
 In 1836 he left the Secretariat of State and in 1844 was appointed as the Vice-Chancellor for the Apostolic Chancery; in 1844 he opted to become the Cardinal-Deacon of San Lorenzo in Damaso reduced pro illa vice.

 Bernetti participated in the papal conclave in 1846 that elected Pope Pius IX.
-He himself had been considered a possible contender but was not a serious one since he suffered from gout and was considered too old and even despite the fact that the Russians and the Prussians supported his candidature.
+He himself had been considered a possible contender and his candidature was supported by the Russians and the Prussians, but he was not a serious contender as he suffered from gout and was considered too old.
 Bernetti favored Giovanni Mastai-Ferretti to become pope but soon learnt that the Austrian Emperor Ferdinand I wanted to invoke the right of veto against the latter.
-He realized he had to act fast to secure votes for him and so - in an effort to also prevent his rival Luigi Lambruschini from being elected - lobbied other cardinals to secure the votes needed for Mastai-Ferretti therefore leading to his election before the veto could be imposed.
+He realized he had to act fast to secure votes for him and so - in an effort to also prevent his rival Luigi Lambruschini from being elected - lobbied other cardinals to secure the votes needed for Mastai-Ferretti, therefore leading to his election before the veto could be imposed.
 He later sought refuge in Sant'Elpidio following the assassination of Pellegrino Rossi and later joined Pius IX in Gaeta in 1848.
 In 1849 he returned to his hometown of Fermo and would live there until his death.

-Bernetti died in Fermo on 21 March 1852 and his remains were interred in the Fermo Cathedral.
+Bernetti died in Fermo on 21 March 1852 and his remains were interred in Fermo Cathedral.